THE HARDY WOMEN'S SOCIETY

 Picture

-Kerry Eilleen is a printmaker and gardener.
-Her recent master’s thesis looked at California freeway design and its intersection with art, culture, and society.
-She is a member of the Native Plant Society of New Mexico, Society of Architectural Historians Landscape History Chapter, and the California Garden & Landscape History Society.
+Kerry Eilleen (she/her) is a printmaker, gardener and landscape historian.
+Her master’s thesis looked at California freeway design and its intersection with art, culture, and society.
+She is a member of the Native Plant Society of New Mexico, Society of Architectural Historians Landscape History Chapter and the California Garden & Landscape History Society.

 Kerry introduced both of her daughters to the Hardy Women’s Society.
 Her son is a member of the HWS Men’s Auxiliary.